YAChen123/Markov-process-solver/README.md

 * A node referenced as an edge must separately have one of the three entries to be valid
 * Therefore to create a 0 value terminal node you must do 'name = 0'

+## Refernece
+This code is based on, and has been modified from, the MDP Solver found at [Markov Process Solver](https://github.com/TestSubjector/NYU_CSCI_GA_2560/tree/master/Lab3) by [Kumar Prasun](https://github.com/TestSubjector).